 Install proper insulation to prevent heat transfer and maintain the desired temperature inside the cold room.
 Normally use high-quality insulation materials like polyurethane foam panels(PU sandwich panels).

-Insulate the walls, floor, and ceiling, ensuring a tight seal to minimize temperature fluctuations.
+Insulate the walls, Boden, and ceiling, ensuring a tight seal to minimize temperature fluctuations.

 Install a reliable refrigeration system that can maintain the optimal temperature range for ice cream storage.

-Consider factors like the cooling capacity, energy efficiency, and temperature control mechanisms.
+Consider factors like the cooling capacity, Energieeffizienz, and temperature control mechanisms.
 Depending on the size of your cold room, you may need multiple Refrigeration Units or a centralized cooling system.

-Incorporate humidity control mechanisms like Dehumidifier to maintain the ideal moisture balance inside the cold room.
+Incorporate humidity control mechanisms like Luftentfeuchter to maintain the ideal moisture balance inside the cold room.

 This helps prevent freezer burn and maintains the quality of the ice cream.